-Collectible coinage can have value because of Precious Metals composition, of course, but many coins are desirable because of their design, as well.
-From American Eagles to the South African Krugerrands, here are the 10 collectible animal coins to have in your collection:
+Collectible animal coins may have value because of precious metals composition, of course, but many coins are desirable because of their design too.
+From American Eagles to the South African Krugerrands, here are the ten collectible animal coins to have in your collection:

 1. American Eagle Coins